House of CB

-House of CB is a women's fashion retailer founded by British Conna Walker in 2010, and known for its figure-hugging clothing.
+House of CB (House of Celeb Boutique) is a women's fashion retailer founded by Conna Walker in 2010 and headquartered in London, UK.
+Since the start of the brand, Walker wanted to design clothing that would give the illusion of an hourglass silhouette, and continues to be the brand's unique selling proposition.
 House of CB is known for its form-fitting and tailored pieces, producing designer-inspired party clothing.
+The company currently has over 40 retail locations, 4.5 million followers on social and achieved in $15 million in 2018 profits.

 History

-The brand was founded by a then 17 year old, Conna Walker from her bedroom, with a £3,000 loan from her father.
+The brand was founded by a then 17 year old, Conna Walker, who started her business buying and selling ready-made pieces, from China, under the name of Celeb Boutique on eBay.
+She would eventually build her own website and rebrand to House of CB with a £3,880 loan from her father.
 The brand includes a full collection of womenswear that also covers lingerie, swimwear, shoes, and accessories.
+Its garments have been worn by celebrities, such as Beyoncé, Gigi Hadid, Lady Gaga, Jennifer Lopez, and the Kardashians.
 In 2016 Walker introduced House of CB's younger sister brand, Mistress Rocks.
-House of CB garments have been worn by Hollywood celebrities, such as Beyoncé, Gigi Hadid, Lady Gaga, Jennifer Lopez, and the Kardashians.

-In 2020, House of CB launched their bridal collection.
+House of CB is considered more sustainable than other "Throw-away fashion" because it is of higher quality and shelf-life.